I Got The Viral "Diamond" Haircut & I've Never Felt More Like Myself

 Dry cutting is not exactly a new or unusual method.
-Salons from NYC to LA have offered dry cuts for years.
-The difference is that Van Clarke’s version has a unique name and the mesmerizing results are going viral on TikTok.
+Salons up and down the country, including The Hair Bros and Hershesons, have offered dry cuts for years.
+The difference is that Van Clarke’s version has a unique name and the mesmerising results are going viral on TikTok.

 Advertisement